eascodes/100-days-code/log.md

 **Thoughts** This module has some very useful information that I think would have been more helpful at the start of the JavaScript course.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 44: December 12, 2021

+**Today's Progress**: Today I completed the Debugging module on the FreeCodeCamp JavaScript course.

+**Thoughts** I now have a better understanding of how I crashed my browser a few times with infinite loops.

+**Link(s) to work** https://www.freecodecamp.org/eascodes